geeky-do/geeky-do/README.md

 ---
 **NOTE**

-This is not representative of  my skills or personality so take it with a grain of a salt and talk to the real person!
+This is not representative of  my skills or personality so take it with a grain of salt and talk to the real person!

 ---